by Marcus Otte

 Therapy culture has all the earmarks of a moral theory, and its central tenets are the bedrock upon which much newfangled morality rests.
 First, any moral theory is partly founded on a description of human beings.
 So, Aristotle defines us as “rational animals” and prescribes that we should act as such.
 For the advocates of therapy culture, the most salient fact about human beings is that we are fragile (and they prescribe that we should act like it).
 On this view, it is understandable if encounters with ordinary setbacks, disappointments, and conflicts psychologically fracture our egos.

 Second, every moral theory needs a goal.
-For utilitarians, it is the maximization of pleasure.
-For Christians, it is union with God.
-The principle goal of therapeutic culture is a subjective sense of well-being.
+For Bentham, it was the maximization of pleasure.
+For Kant, it was the fulfillment of duty out of respect for moral law.
+The principal goal of therapeutic culture is a subjective sense of well-being.
 On the therapeutic view, the good life means feeling good, especially feeling good about oneself.

 Third, a moral theory needs to prescribe a means for us to reach its proposed goal.
 Normally, these means amount to rule-following, or the cultivation of virtue, or both.
 Given its description of human beings (“we are fragile”) and its prescribed goal (feeling good), the most important rule of therapy culture is to have unconditional positive regard for yourself.
 Several other norms follow as corollaries.
 You are exhorted to “be yourself”—that is, to not reign in your eccentricities or practice any irksome discipline.
 Since you are supposed to feel no shame, the divulging of your innermost world is also considered a normal and healthy mode of self-expression.
 Furthermore, unconditional positive regard requires that all of your perceptions be validated.
 If you perceive yourself as stunningly talented, others should affirm this, no matter how unremarkable you may be.